nitishparkar/bal-asha/README.md

 Due to some issues with Figaro, we are using a private bitbucket repo to deploy this app.

-On you local machine, you should have three branches,
+On you local machine, you should have two branches,
 1. **master** pointing to **GitHub** repo's **master**

-2. **phase2** pointing to **GitHub** repo's **phase2**

-3. **deploy** pointing to **Bitbucket** repo's **master**
+2. **deploy** pointing to **Bitbucket** repo's **master**

-All the new features/enhancements should be added on the phase2 branch.
-At the end of the phase, phase2 branch will be merged into master.
-Only bugfixes should happen on the master branch.
-To deploy: merge master into deploy, push deploy to bitbucket and then `cap deploy`.
+All changes and bugfixes should happen on the master branch.
+To deploy, merge master into deploy, push deploy to bitbucket and then `cap deploy`.